endavisw/notes/netmri/deduplicating.md

 **StatusDetail** has 4 (really 3) possible values and is the easiest comparison.

 * Licensed
-    - Device has been determined to of a DeviceType that consumes a license.
+    - Device has been determined to be of a DeviceType that consumes a license.
     It's likely infrastructure and NetMRI will attempt to collect _lots_ of information from it.
 Is being collected by SNMP or SDN, and may have CLI collection as well.